Archive for the 'Steinbeck' Category

 Obligatory Post-Holiday Post

-Two years ago as a high-school teacher, I was insanely busy and stressed throughout most of the year (including summer, despite incorrect assumptions on the part of non-educators–but that’s a different post).
-The two-week Christmas break, however, was always an oasis in the storm.
-Now, working for a church, my stress-level during most of the [...]
+877862888908 Two years ago as a high-school teacher, I was insanely busy and stressed throughout most of the year (including summer, despite incorrect assumptions on the part of non-educators–but that’s a different post).
+The two-week Christmas break, however, was always … Continue reading

 Steinbeck’s Once There Was a War Part I: England